Governance

 Internal Audits

 Sumitomo Forestry's Internal Audit Department draws on risk assessments in selecting about 60 business sites from among the roughly 200 business sites in the Group every year to conduct internal audits.
+Our staff members hold internal auditor qualifications certified by the Institute of Internal Auditors Japan, and there is also a Certified Internal Auditor (CIA).
 The sites are selected by specifying an order of priority based on the two perspectives of operational risk (business results, size, complexity of business, etc.) and control risk (risk management framework).
-Although as a general rule, we go to the site to check and evaluate actual documents, etc., we conducted an interview by remote audit (written audit and video conference) during the time of travel restrictions because of outbreak of novel coronavirus.
-In addition, the company has been promoting DX on the occasion of calamity of the coronavirus, including introduction of audit software to work on CAATs (Computer Assisted Audit Techniques), a technique for extracting large amounts of digital data and using audit tools to verify the existence of fraud.
+In principle, the assessment will be conducted by visiting the site, interviewing the parties concerned, and checking the actual documents and other items.
+We are also promoting digital transformation (DX), including the introduction of AI tools for auditing.

-In the internal audits, the department checks on how a business site is executing its operations and managing its office work, including its compliance with laws and regulations, and it reports its findings to the President, the executive officer in charge of internal audits and to internal statutory auditors, as well as to the manager responsible for the business site and the executive officer or director in charge of the business site.
-Furthermore, if any indications have been made, the department checks the improvement efforts implemented at the business site, such as by examining documents and conducting quarterly follow-up reviews, and reports on these to the President, executive officer in charge of internal audits and statutory auditors.
+In the internal audits, the department checks on how a business site is executing its operations and managing its office work, including its compliance with laws and regulations, and it reports its findings to the President, the Divisional Manager of the Corporate Division, and to Audit & Supervisory Board Members, as well as to the Manager responsible for the business site and the Executive Officer or Director in charge of the business site.
+Furthermore, if any indications have been made, the department checks the improvement efforts implemented at the business site, such as by examining documents and conducting quarterly follow-up reviews.
+Furthermore, plans and results regarding internal audits are reported directly to the Board of Directors, and a discussion session with Outside Officers has been held at least once a year regarding internal audits.

 Click here for related information